If you are enrolled in FEHB coverage, you don’t need a Marketplace plan to meet Affordable Care Act coverage standards.

 Multi-State Plan (MSP) coverage is high-quality health insurance backed by the experience of OPM, the agency trusted by millions of Federal employees, retirees, and their families to provide their health insurance.

-Pick a State or use the drop-down menu to view plan options.
+Pick a State or use the drop-down menu to view options for the 2017 plan year..

-The U.S. Office of Personnel Management (OPM) has entered into a contract with the Blue Cross and Blue Shield Association to offer more than 150 Multi-State Plan (MSP) options in 30 States and the District of Columbia on the Health Insurance Marketplace.
-The plans will be overseen by OPM, which brings its more than 50 years’ experience running the Federal Employees Health Benefits (FEHB) Program to the MSP Program.
+The U.S. Office of Personnel Management (OPM) has entered into a contract with the Blue Cross and Blue Shield Association and New Mexico Health Connections, a Consumer Operated and Oriented Plan (CO-OP), to offer 203 Multi-State Plan (MSP) options in 22 States on the Health Insurance Marketplace.
+The plans will be overseen by OPM, which brings more than 50 years of experience running the Federal Employees Health Benefits Program to the MSP Program.

-The Affordable Care Act created the MSP options to drive competition.
+The Affordable Care Act created the MSP Program to drive competition.
 MSP options ensure that Americans across the country have access to high-quality health insurance plans with reliable benefits.
-OPM ensures that these plans have a broad network of providers, high percent of spending on health care rather than administrative costs, and strong consumer protections.
-These plans may also provide families with members who live in different States the option of being enrolled in the same plan.
+OPM ensures that these plans have an effective network of providers, a high percent of spending on health care rather than administrative costs, and strong consumer protections.

-MSP options will be available through the Health Insurance Marketplace on HealthCare.gov or CuidadoDeSalud.gov, the Spanish version of the site, and the Marketplace will provide one-stop shopping, where consumers will be able to see health insurance options in one place and find out if they’re eligible for a break on the cost of coverage.
+MSP options are available through the Health Insurance Marketplace on HealthCare.gov or CuidadoDeSalud.gov, the Spanish version of the site.
+The Marketplace provides one-stop shopping, where consumers can see health insurance options in one place and find out if they’re eligible for financial assistance.

 Visit HealthCare.gov or CuidadoDeSalud.gov to learn more about the Health Insurance Marketplace.
-For more information on the Multi-State Plan Program and the New Health Insurance Marketplace, you may visit the MSP Program page.
+For more information on the Multi-State Plan Program, visit the MSP Program page.